quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ## Abstract {.page_break_before}

-Maintaining genome integrity in the mammalian germline is essential and enormously complex.
+Maintaining genome integrity in the eukaryotic germline is essential and enormously complex.
-Hundreds of proteins comprise pathways involved in DNA replication, and hundreds more are mobilized to repair DNA damage [@PMID:28485537].
+Hundreds of proteins comprise pathways involved in DNA proofreading, and hundreds more are mobilized to repair DNA damage [@PMID:28485537].
 While loss-of-function mutations in any of the genes encoding these proteins might lead to elevated mutation rates, *mutator alleles* have largely eluded detection in mammals.

 DNA replication and repair proteins often recognize particular sequence motifs or excise lesions at specific nucleotides.